Silverdale saleroom: 01782 638100

 • Items with gemstones or intricate craftsmanship

-• Heirloom or collectible jewellery
+• Heirloom or collectable jewellery

 Because auction buyers compete against each other, prices can exceed scrap value.
+For instance, Potteries Auction recently set broke their record most expensive lot sold at £49,000 a with £49,000 Gold Coin.

 For coin and sovereign collectors, this guide is also useful: Gold Coins and Currency for Auction.